dheerajshenoy/navi/wiki.md

 Hooks are signals that are emitted when navi does a certain action which you can "subscribe" to to create a custom action associated with that signal.
 Hooks are emitted for actions like selecting an item, changing directory etc.

-You can add hook using the `add_hook` function in the navi table.
+You can add hook using the `navi.hook.add` api.
 It takes two arguments, both of which are required.
 The first one is a `hook_name` which is a valid hook name (see hook names below).
 Second argument is a function that will be executed in response to the hook.

 Hook functions can be of any number.
 But keep in mind that, after emitting the hook, Navi executes each of these functions (if there are multiple), so it's best to add functions that are efficient.